Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Hold the Reins / Hould the Reins / The Boys of Dublin / The Lads of Dublin / The Dublin Lads / Callan Lasses / Thornton's (2nd in set The Wee Bag of Spuds on DOEI; 3rd in set North Sea Crossing on Sld 1) (also in C) (compare with 1st and 3rd parts of Dublin Lads #5145 and compare 1st part with 1st part of Lucky in Love #2396)
+Hold the Reins / Hould the Reins / The Dublin Lads / The Lads of Dublin / The Boys of Dublin / Callan Lasses / Thornton's (2nd in set The Wee Bag of Spuds on DOEI; 3rd in set North Sea Crossing on Sld 1; 3rd in set A Parcel of Land on AGrnv 1) (also in C) (compare with 1st and 3rd parts of Dublin Lads #5145 and compare 1st part with 1st part of Lucky in Love #2396)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.